regebro/spiny/README.rst

 Things that desperately needs doing:

-  * Run it under Python 3, PyPy, IronPython, Jython.
+  * Run it under PyPy, IronPython, Jython.

   * Add more logging (and a verbose parameter)

   * Make the tests run under itself

-  * Makre tests run in parallell
+  * Make tests run in parallell